dv-123/COVID-19_Detection/Binary_Mask_Generation_using_GAN/Dataset/README.md

 http://www.isi.uu.nl/Research/Databases/SCR/

 Note: The image dataset downloaded from the given source comes along with chest X-ray and their respective masks which are the joined Horizontally is "X-ray_Image:Binary_Mask" fassion using numpy in preprocessing code.

+Further the Dataset Folder is Devided into Train, Validation and Test folders with data distribution ratio of 60:20:20 or 3:1:1